-If you are in US, the E1A 1P9 area or nearby, you can bring your car to JP's Garage for various auto repair services, such as [primary service], [secondary service], and tie rod end repair.
+If you are in US, the E1A 1P9 area or nearby, you can bring your car to JP's Garage for various auto repair services, such as General Auto Repair, Propane Conversion, and tie rod end repair.
 Our technicians and owner Joshua Nickerson are Quality in all things auto repair, and are continuously trained on the latest automotive technology and auto parts.
 We are one of the highest-rated auto shops in the area and can fix your Acura, Audi, BMW, Buick, and any other car you may have.

 Reasons You Should Do Business With Us:

 Don't hesitate to bring your car to JP's Garage in Dieppe today!
 You can schedule an appointment with us online or give us a call at 506-860-6018.

 JP's Garage - Your Friendly & Convenient Alternative to Dealership Service Departments